Meet the Team

-Rebecca is a graduate of the University of Connecticut, where she obtained her Masters of Science in Physical Therapy in 2006.
+Rebecca is the founder/owner of The Performance Lab.
+She is a graduate of the University of Connecticut, where she obtained her Masters of Science in Physical Therapy in 2006.
 Since graduating from UConn, she has had extensive training in the rehabilitation of orthopedic and sports injuries.

 Rebecca has a passion for utilizing a direct, hands-on treatment approach to obtain maximum therapeutic benefits.
 She became a Certified Orthopedic Manual Therapist (COMT) in 2010 through the prestigious Ola Grimsby Institute, where she was trained by world-renowned experts in the application of myofascial release, joint manipulation and mobilization, and soft tissue recovery techniques.

 In addition to her COMT, Rebecca achieved her Orthopedic Clinical Specialty Board Certification (OCS) in 2011 — accomplished by less than 1% of physical therapists nationwide.
 With her advanced clinical knowledge, Rebecca became a certified clinical instructor, training numerous students and lectured on sports injuries, rehab, and prevention.

 Rebecca is certified in cupping and dry needling, and is trained in Mulligan Concept, McKenzie Method®, Graston Technique®.
 More recently, she has begun to focus on the treatment of golf injuries and obtained her certification from the Titleist Performance Institute (TPI) in January 2020.
 Though she is skilled in treating all various musculoskeletal injuries, Rebecca specializes in wellness, mobility, and injury prevention and muscle recovery techniques.